The whole point of FocusMe is that it blocks things even when you don’t want it to. Protection makes your plans tamper-resistant.Documentation Index

 The “Nuclear” Strategy

-- Set protection to Forced on both Active and Inactive contexts
+- Set protection to Enforced on both Active and Standby contexts

 - Use a Weekly Schedule with your desired blocking times